Sacha Prost - 8Js

 As the son of Formula One world champion Alain Prost, Sacha’s office is an extension of the world he’s known his whole life.

 But rather than spending his days behind the wheel, the 29-year-old realized he was in pole position to create something the industry was lacking: a chic and cool fashion brand, designed with motorsport in mind.

 Along with his brother Nicolas and sister-in-law Delphine, Sacha created the brand 8Js.

 Sacha said: “We were talking about different ventures one night and discussing the clothing business.
 We realized that commonly, there isn’t a brand from racing that is truly original.
 Coming from that, we knew we had to do it ourselves.”

 And while they had come up with a great idea, Sacha says he didn’t really know where to start.

-“I was still at university studying sports, events and entertainment, at hotel school.
-In a way we did so many different things in that school and learned a range of skills, but it didn’t prepare you for the harsh life of being a young entrepreneur.
+“I was still at university studying sports, events and entertainment, at a hotel school.
+In a way, we did so many different things in that school and learned a range of skills, but it didn’t prepare you for the harsh life of being a young entrepreneur.

 It was getting the legitimacy of being a brand.
 You rock into a store at 23, they’re like, ‘what do you think you’re doing in this world.
 You’re a sportsman son, why not race?